moldiscovery/structure_home_dist/README.md

 To use the resulting **metadata DB** file, assign its path to the variables **metadata** available in the various workflow scripts.

+## Custom structures

+The script also allows to store essential information about internal structures, whose metadata is not available on public sources.

+Add them to the Custom_GPCR_table.csv, providing each structure with a unique name.

+Them run again the update_metadata.py script.